-The Coming Home Network was established by converts to Catholicism to help clergy and laity of other Christian traditions discover the truth and beauty of the Catholic Church and to make the journey home.
+The Coming Home Network was established by converts to help clergy and laity of other Christian traditions discover the truth and beauty of the Catholic Church and to make the journey home.

 We’re also here to challenge and empower each other — as the Coming Home Network — to answer the universal call “to the fullness of the Christian life and to the perfection of charity” (Lumen Gentium 40).
 Together, we can help to bring renewal to the Church and to assist her in fulfilling her mission of evangelization and Christ’s call for Christian unity.